moonlightwork/remote-work-encyclopedia/docs/startups.md

 - [Product Hunt](https://www.producthunt.com): Product Hunt is a curation of the best new products, every day.
 Discover the latest mobile apps, websites, and technology products that everyone's talking about.

-- [Nomad’s List](https://nomadlist.com): Join a global community of international travelers working remotely around the world.
+- [Nomad List](https://nomadlist.com): Join a global community of international travelers working remotely around the world.

 - [Creative Mornings](https://creativemornings.com/): Find your people.
 Every month, we gather in 207 cities across 65 countries, for free.